andriusstank/downhill/intro/part1.md

 ## Dimensional analysis
 Units make a great example of why we might want to keep distinction between variables and their gradients.
-Take an expression to compute mass ratio of a rocket in pseudo haskell as example:
+Take an expression to compute mass ratio of a rocket as example:

 ~~~ {.haskell}
 dry, fuel :: Kg